Jubilee is an open-source & extensible multi-tool motion platform which can be used for laboratory automation. Let’s make a laser tool…

 Physical Structure

-TODO: Design Jubilee tool
+TODO: Design Jubilee tool for 5W laser module

 Test